AmirYazdian/AmirYazdian/README.md

 - 👋 Hi, I’m @AmirYazdian
-- 👀 I’m interested in Machine Lerning, Neural Network and Application of AI to Manufacturing
+- 👀 I’m interested in Machine Learning, Neural Network and Application of AI to Manufacturing
 - 🌱 I’m currently learning Neural Network
 - 💞️ I’m looking to collaborate on Application of AI to Manufacturing
 - 📫 Email: amiryazdian2@gmail.com